It is always recommended that you brush your teeth at bed time.

 also whatever you place in your mouth (sometime might not be food, like a pen) will introduce germs into your mouth.
 This can be a whole new species not present in your mouth, so brush it off before it colonizes your mouth.

-2- Dental plaque does form over tooth surface even without eating or drinking.
+2- surface even without eating or drinking.
 However if you brush your teeth, you make your teeth surface smoother, less acceptable to dental plaque build up.

-3- reduce the amount of bacteria in your mouth. it is impossible to eliminate the bacteria from your mouth, and it is called normal flora. but by brushing, you are keeping their numbers in check.
+3- . it is impossible to eliminate the bacteria from your mouth, and it is called normal flora. but by brushing, you are keeping their numbers in check.
 If their numbers increase that can be the trigger for tooth decay or gum problems.

 This all makes sense but it doesn’t quite show the significance of bed time brushing. so why is it important at that time!